 Pete holds a B.M. in Jazz Studies from New England Conservatory and a B.A. in Philosophy from Tufts University.
 He says: “I am a professional saxophonist, composer, educator, administrator, and concert curator.
 I believe deeply in the power of music to impact and develop people in profound ways, and I’ve experienced this myself as a musician, mentor, and program designer.
 The role of the regional music center – the joyful rigor that we bring to music education and the vibrant experiences we bring to the concert hall – is essential and often overlooked in broadening and deepening the role of music in our culture.
 The bonds, the memories, and the impact we generate make deep and lasting impressions on our patrons, and can change their lives forever.”

-Evanthea joined the staff in 1996 as Marketing Manager and most recently held the post of Director of Marketing for 15 years.
+Evanthea joined the staff in 1996 as Marketing Manager and served as Director of Marketing for 15 years before transitioning to her present post in 2021.
 She has extensive experience in all areas of marketing, from advertising and PR to strategic planning, creative direction, and administration.
 She holds a Master’s in Film Studies and Communications from Boston University and a B.A. in Secondary Education and French from University of Lowell (now UMass-Lowell), with minor studies in English and Music History.
 A former marketing consultant and freelance journalist, Evanthea also spent 12 years with ITT Sheraton Corporation-Boston in managerial positions in communications, media relations, and editorial services.
-She is a past-president of Women in Communications and currently serves as a senior adjunct professor in the English Department’s First Year Writing Program at UMass-Lowell.
+She is a past-president of Women in Communications-Boston Chapter and currently serves as a Senior Adjunct Professor in the English Department’s First Year Writing Program at UMass-Lowell.

 Prior to coming on board in 2002, Kate was the Development Associate and later Operations Manager for the Hartford Symphony Orchestra.
 She was an active member of the Boston Symphony Association of Volunteers for ten years; a member of the Monadnock Music Board of Directors; and two-term chair of the Bolton Cultural Council.
 She completed the American Symphony Orchestra League’s Leadership Program in 2004.
 Before embarking on a career in the arts, Kate was in hospitality management for more than twenty years at prominent hotels and private country clubs throughout the country, including Phoenix, Houston, Washington D.C., and Boston.